Table of Contents

 To maintain the registration of the investment vehicle, you must ensure your company complies with the requirements defined by Cayman law.
 The submission of Cayman annual returns is one of the most-concerned matters.
 Let’s move on to the details in the next section.

-How to file Cayman Islands annual returns for exempted companies operating in investment funds
+How to file Cayman Islands annual returns for these companies

 Moreover, the fund must make the appointment of licensed or registered functionaries for certain procedures.